-As of 12:00 pm on April 6, 2020, Guatemala has 74 confirmed cases of COVID-19, three fatalities and thousands of quarantined people who receive daily monitoring by the Ministry of Health.
-Most of the new cases are from quarantined individuals.
+As of 6:00 pm on July 6th, 2020, Guatemala has 23,972 cases of COVID-19, 981 fatalities and thousands of quarantined people who receive daily monitoring by the Ministry of Health.

 The government has taken sweeping action to try to inhibit the spread of the virus — closing all borders, suspending national public transportation, and limiting all but essential services (hospitals, pharmacies, gas stations, supermarkets, etc.) In-home quarantine has been mandated for all Guatemalans and foreigners who have arriving from abroad and anyone believed to have contact with confirmed cases.

 While we expect that the number of cases will rise and community transmission may begin, we are reassured by the president Alejandro Giammattei’s actions to contain the virus and the government’s serious response.
-It has created a hospital for patients in Villa Nueva, outside the capital city and another in an industrial park in Guatemala City and is working on three more in other departments, the closest to Santiago Atitlan will be in Santa Lucia Catzumalguapa on the coast highway.
+A hospital for COVID -19 patients was created in Villa Nueva, outside the capital city, another in an industrial park in Guatemala City, and plans are for three more in other departments, the closest to Santiago Atitlan will be in Santa Lucia Catzumalguapa on the coast highway.

 Entry is limited to a single door where all patients are screened for symptoms or risk of having COVID-19.
 Patients and family members with symptoms are taken to an isolation area to await the arrival of trained Ministry of Health workers.
 The Ministry of Health is taking over the care of any patient suspected to have the virus.
 Knowing the limited capacity of the Guatemalan National Health System, the Hospitalito is preparing in case the government becomes overwhelmed by the number of cases and begins to rely on private hospitals.